dgraph-io/sandbox/README.md

 #### Requirements
 - make
 - curl
+- python and some two packages, see step 3 below
-- gql (optional, for graphql queries, download from [here](https://github.com/matthewmcneely/gql/tree/feature/add-query-and-variables-from-file/builds))
+- gql (optional, for graphql queries from Makefile, download from [here](https://github.com/matthewmcneely/gql/tree/feature/add-query-and-variables-from-file/builds))
 - jq (optional, for queries from the command line)

-For this branch, the JWT command line encoder is required, see https://github.com/mike-engel/jwt-cli

 ## Steps